mattermost/docs/source/help/getting-started/searching.md

 ### Differences between MySQL and Postgres search

 By default, Mattermost uses full text search support included in MySQL and PostgreSQL.
-These databases have slighty different search behavior.
+These databases have slightly different search behavior.
 Check **Main Menu** > **About Mattermost** to see which database you're using.

 For example, different databases have different "stop words" filtered out of search results.
 See database documentation on [MySQL](http://dev.mysql.com/doc/refman/5.7/en/fulltext-stopwords.html) and [Postgres](http://apt-browse.org/browse/ubuntu/precise/main/i386/postgresql-9.1/9.1.3-2/file/usr/share/postgresql/9.1/tsearch_data/english.stop) for a full list.
 Other differences include: